Functions of bounded fractional variation and fractal currents

-for some $C_3 = C_3(n,d,\sigma) \geq 0$.
+for some $C_5 = C_5(n,d,\sigma) \geq 0$.
 We define $S^1_{j,l}$ and $S^2_{j,l+1}$ for $l \geq 0$ and $j=0,1$ as in \eqref{firstdef} and \eqref{seconddef}.
 For $j=0,1$ it holds that

-With \eqref{massbound_s1s2}, \eqref{massbound_skprime} and \eqref{massbound_s} we obtain that $\psi_{1\#}\partial T - \psi_{0\#}\partial T = \partial S$ for some $S \in \bF_n(\ell_\infty)$ with $\bM(S) \leq C_4(n,d,\tau_n,\sigma)VH^n \delta^{d-\tau_n}$. \end{proof}
+With \eqref{massbound_s1s2}, \eqref{massbound_skprime} and \eqref{massbound_s} we obtain that $\psi_{1\#}\partial T - \psi_{0\#}\partial T = \partial S$ for some $S \in \bF_n(\ell_\infty)$ with $\bM(S) \leq C_6(n,d,\tau_n,\sigma)VH^n \epsilon^{d-\tau_n}$. \end{proof}

+This proposition remains true for $d = n-1$ in case we assume that $T = S_0 \in \bN_n(X)$ since the only place we actually assume that $d > n-1$ is \eqref{boundarybound}.

-Note that although this proposition is formulated for push forwards into $\ell_\infty$ it also covers finite dimensional Euclidean targets as these are bi-Lipschitz equivalent to some $\ell_\infty^m$.
-Moreover, since any compact metric space can be isometrically embedded into $\ell_\infty$ using distance functions, this proposition also treats push forwards $\varphi_\# T$ of H\"older maps $\varphi \in \Hol^\alpha(X,Y)$ in case $n\alpha > d$ with the notation as above.
+Note that although the two propositions above are formulated for push forwards into $\ell_\infty$ it also covers finite dimensional Euclidean targets as these are bi-Lipschitz equivalent to some $\ell_\infty^m$.
+Moreover, since any separable metric space can be isometrically embedded into $\ell_\infty$ using distance functions, these results also treat push forwards for H\"older maps in $\Hol^\alpha(X,Y)$ with the appropriate restrictions on $\alpha$.